beren5000/n8n_agents/context.md

 ## Endpoints
 - we need to create two endpoints on equipment
-   1. list equipment: list all equipmnet and filter by name, user__name, type, location; can order by last_updated
+   1. list equipment: list all equipmnet and filter by name, user__email, type, location; can order by last_updated
    2. create equipment: post with all the fields and a email to assign to an user